 From time to time, opinions are heard that fireworks are significant polluters.
 The image must have been born that when rockets are fired, smoke is produced, and on the other hand, when the effects of a rocket or pot explode in the sky, smoke is also produced.
 Smoke and burnt gunpowder are thought to be pollution.
 We at Rakettitukku knew that in reality most of the smoke is condensed water vapor and the small particles generated from the burning gunpowder are quite similar to what is created, for example, when heating a wooden sauna or in traffic.
 An ambitious idea was born at a meeting a year ago!
 Could a fireworks company be carbon neutral?
 In our view, our company’s carbon footprint can’t be much different from other importing companies, so we decide to turn ideas into action and get to work!
 It would be great when we could also announce that by purchasing fireworks from Rakettitukku, the consumer can be happy about the carbon footprint.

 Determining your carbon footprint was not quite a simple operation.
-In cooperation with our importer, we launched the project by searching for suitable calculation formulas, identifying data sources and studying the topic.
+We launched the project by searching for suitable calculation formulas, identifying data sources and studying the topic.
 The project also had to make alignments and delimitations, for example, where the measurement starts and where it ends.
 Once we thought we had determined the share for the companies, we decided to check the approach angle with an outside expert.
 CO2 Esto Oy from Laukaa was elected to this position.